MVemon/GEO_to_Cloupe/README.md

 **Inputs/Parameters**

 GEO_ID_List: (Required) Either a single GEO accession number (eg. "GSE123456") or a list of them (eg. c("GSE1111111", "GSE2222222")).

-File_Format: (Required) Format of scRNA files you wish to download.
-Input either "mtx.gz" or "h5".

 Downloaded: (default FALSE) Allows for processing scRNA files into cloupe if the files had been previously downloaded.
 Setting TRUE skips the downloading portion of the code.